Refinitiv/Real-Time-SDK/README.md

 # Software Requirements
       (Linux)
       - GCC compiler suite version 4.4.4 or higher for RHEL 6.0 (64-bit)
-      - GCC compiler suite version 4.4.4 or higher for OLS 6.0 (64-bit)
+      - GCC compiler suite version 4.4.4 or higher for OL 6.0 (64-bit)
-      - GCC compiler suite version 4.8.2 or higher for OLS 7.0 (64-bit)
+      - GCC compiler suite version 4.8.2 or higher for OL 7.0 (64-bit)
       - GCC compiler suite version 4.8.2 or higher for CentOS 7.0 (64-bit)

       (Windows)